open-data-fabric/open-data-fabric/rfcs/014-minimize-offset-scanning.md

 - [ ] Forwards-compatible

 ## Summary
-Modifies `AddData`, `ExecuteQuery` to make sure that last even carries enough information about the output offset and offsets of all inputs to prepare next transaction without excessive scanning of the metadata.
+Modifies `AddData`, `ExecuteQuery` to make sure that the last event always carries enough information about the output offset and offsets of the inputs to prepare the next transaction without deep scanning of the metadata.

 ## Motivation
-We currently the `AddData` and `ExecuteQuery` events carry  `[start, end]` intervals for blocks and offsets to describe inputs and outputs of a transaction.
+Currently, `AddData` and `ExecuteQuery` events carry  `[start, end]` intervals for blocks and offsets to describe inputs and outputs of a transaction.
 To represent empty input/output they are made optional.

 This is problematic, because to understand what offsets or blocks need to be used used for inputs / output of the next transaction it's sometimes required to scan metadata chain deeply until a non-empty interval is encountered.

-Extending metadata to carry this information regardless of whether any input data was used or any output data was written would allow us to always be able to prepare next transaction based on last `AddData` or `ExecuteQuery` block, avoiding the deep traversing of the chain.
+Extending metadata to carry this information regardless of whether any input data was used or any output data was written would allow us to be able to prepare the next transaction using the last `AddData` or `ExecuteQuery` block, avoiding deep scanning of the chain.

 ## Guide-level explanation
 Imagine a derivative dataset that is aggregating data from an IoT source: